How To Optimize Your CSS Files

 However, you shouldn’t be overly focused on your “kilobyte count” when building and designing pages for your website.
 It is important to keep your pages optimized and tight when writing your CSS.

-Optimization is not just making the sizes of your files smaller.
-It also helps to ensure your webpages are as clutter-free, organized and efficient as possible.
-As you learn more about optimal CSS practices, you will find that you automatically create smaller file sizes.
+Optimization is not just about minimizing the sizes of your files.
+It’s about keeping your pages free of clutter and bloat, making them as organized and efficient as possible.
+As you learn more about CSS optimization best practices, you will find that you automatically create smaller file sizes.

 Writing in shorthand has become a very common practice.
 This is by far the simplest way to reduce your code and how long it takes you to code.
 If you are not doing this yet, there is no time like the present.

 There are a multitude of elements that you can use shorthand for, but the most common include:

 - ☑️ Margin

 - ☑️ Font

 - ☑️ List-style